 Don’t Be Afraid to Pray “Whatever It Takes”

 When visiting my mother recently I was leafing through a well-known magazine and came across an article about a well-known actress who is a professing Christian.
 The article described her vibrant faith and the role of prayer in her life.
 I was encouraged by her cultivation of constant prayerfulness.
 I want to grow in that too.

-But the comment that stuck with me was, “I know not to beg [God] for patience, because then he gives me situations in which…Continue Reading
+But the comment that stuck with me was, “I know not to beg [God]…Continue Reading

 More Than Enough